microsoft/graphitation/website/docs/learn-graphql/the-design-of-graphql.md

 ## Example

-Let’s take a look at the `ChatList` component of Teams.
+Let’s take a look at the `ChatList`re component of Teams.
 There’s a list of conversations, content preview, and some details about the participants.
 So if we would structure this, there would be 3 major components.

 - There’s going to be the outer `ChatList` component.
 - The `ChatList` component would contain many `ChatListItem` components, one for each conversation that the user has.